Is it safe for travelers to visit Italy? - Local News 8

 What do the authorities say?

-The US State Department has urged its citizens to “follow Italian health official guidance and avoid government-designated affected areas,” while the UK Foreign Office has issued a similar warning.
+The US State Department has urged its citizens to “follow Italian health official guidance and avoid government-designated affected areas.”
+Any travelers who are currently in these particular areas of Lombardy and Veneto are urged to follow the instructions of local authorities.

 But while governments are “monitoring” the situation, travelers have not been advised against travel to Italy.